What is Mastery?

 Mastery-led learning means that no child is taught content from the year group above them.
 Instead, they will spend time becoming really confident with the objectives for their age, applying and being creative and fluent with new knowledge and skills in multiple ways.
 Complementing this, the development of greater reasoning and problem solving skills is at the heart of our mathematics curriculum.

 There will be some children who need to be taught objectives from a previous year group in order to access the learning for their own year group.
 This may particularly be necessary for any new arrivals to our school or children with special educational needs or disabilities (SEND).
-Teachers and learning support assistants will use pre-learning sessions to do this in order for us to quickly close the gaps and ensure that your child can learn the objectives for their year group.
+Teachers and learning support assistants may use pre-learning sessions to do this in order for us to quickly close the gaps and ensure that your child can learn the objectives for their year group.

 In short, this means working towards: